Advertising: History

 Egyptians used papyrus to make sales messages and wall posters.
 Commercial messages and political campaign displays have been found in the ruins of Pompeii and ancient Arabia.
 Lost and found advertising on papyrus was common in ancient Greece and ancient Rome.
 Wall or rock painting for commercial advertising is another manifestation of an ancient advertising form, which is present to this day in many parts of Asia, Africa, and South America.
 The tradition of wall painting can be traced back to Indian rock art paintings that date back to 4000 BC.

 In ancient China, the earliest advertising known was oral, as recorded in the Classic of Poetry (11th to 7th centuries BC) of bamboo flutes played to sell confectionery.
-Advertisement usually takes in the form of calligraphic signboards and inked papers.
+Advertisement usually takes the form of calligraphic signboards and inked papers.
 A copper printing plate dated back to the Song dynasty used to print posters in the form of a square sheet of paper with a rabbit logo with "Jinan Liu's Fine Needle Shop" and "We buy high-quality steel rods and make fine-quality needles, to be ready for use at home in no time" written above and below is considered the world's earliest identified printed advertising medium.

 In Europe, as the towns and cities of the Middle Ages began to grow, and the general population was unable to read, instead of signs that read "cobbler", "miller", "tailor", or "blacksmith", images associated with their trade would be used such as a boot, a suit, a hat, a clock, a diamond, a horseshoe, a candle or even a bag of flour.
 Fruits and vegetables were sold in the city square from the backs of carts and wagons and their proprietors used street callers (town criers) to announce their whereabouts.
 The first compilation of such advertisements was gathered in "Les Crieries de Paris", a thirteenth-century poem by Guillaume de la Villeneuve.